jwalareddy/cs5293sp20-project1/README.md

                     --output 'files/' \
                     --stats stderr
 ~~~
+I have attached a screenshot which shows that the program is running without any error.
 ## Description of the functions used :
 def names() :
 Here, I give the input data as a text file.
 I used the nltk function to tokenize the text and the individual person names in the text file are stored in a list and redacted with the full unicode block character('\u2588').
 I used the concept of tagging to extract the words tagged as PERSON.